-In an email dated January 19, 2018, the Vermont DEC voiced its support for the Project's qualification for this H-PLUS Standard (Appendix G).
+In an email dated January 19, 2018, the Vermont DEC voiced its support for the Gage Project, Pierce Mills Project, and Arnold Falls Project qualification for this H-PLUS Standard (Appendix G).
+As this is a basin wide recreation effort, GMP has reason to believe that the Vermont DEC would support the H PLUS qualification for the Passumpsic Project as well.